fetchai/docs/pages/docs/guides/agents/message-verification.md

     This function is decorated using the **on_message**, indicating that the function is triggered when a message is being received of type **Message**. takes in three arguments: **ctx**, **sender**, and **msg**.

     The function firstly verifies the authenticity of the message using the **Identity.verify_digest** function.
 If the message cannot be verified, the function raises an assertion error.
 On the other hand, if the message is verified, the function logs a message indicating that the message was verified and another message indicating the contents of the message using the **ctx.logger.info** method.

-    The function then creates a response message, **msg**, and computes its digest using the **encode** function.
+It then creates a response message, **msg**, and computes its digest using the **encode** function.
 The response message is then sent to **alice** using the **ctx.send** method.

-9. We are ready to add both μAgents to a **Bureau** object for them to be run together.
+9. We are now ready to add both μAgents to a **Bureau** object for them to be run together.

     ```py copy
     bureau = Bureau()